splunk/addonfactory-ucc-generator/docs/contributing.md

 ### UI tests

-If you need to run UI tests for the PR, please add a label "run-ui-tests".
+If you need to run UI tests for the PR, please add a label "run-ui-tests" (do this before PR is created).
+UI tests will run automatically for any PR towards `main` branch and on the `main` branch as well.

 1. With local version of ucc-gen create UCCExample TA to output directory:
     ```